icfnext/cq-component-maven-plugin/src/site/markdown/usage.md

 ## Usage

-The cq-component-maven-plugin expects that an installable CQ Package .zip file has been created during the build process prior to execution.
-As such, the plugin should be run as part of or after the `package` lifecycle phase and, if running during the `package` lifecycle phase, should be configured after the plugin creating the aforementioned .zip file.
+The cq-component-maven-plugin generates .content.xml, _cq_editConfig.xml, and dialog.xml files for Components and injects them into a previously created CQ Package archive file.
+As such, the plugin should be run as part of or after the `package` lifecycle phase and, if running during the `package` lifecycle phase, should be configured after the plugin creating the aforementioned archive file.

 ## Annotations

-This plugin will search through the classes built as part of your project along with those contained in any dependencies specified in the includeDependencies plugin configuration looking the `@Component` annotation and generating .content.xml, _cq_editConfig, and dialog.xml files based on said annotation, the class itself, and the fields of the class which are annotated with `@DialogField` annotations.
+This plugin will search through the classes built as part of your project along with those contained in any dependencies and transitive dependencies which are not included in the excludedDependencies POM configuration looking the `@Component` annotation and generating .content.xml, _cq_editConfig, and dialog.xml files based on said annotation, the class itself, and the fields of the class which are annotated with `@DialogField` annotations.
 The plugin will attempt to default most configuration present in these generated files based on the class and fields.
-These default choices can be overridden via properties of the annotations.
+These default choices can be overridden via properties of the annotations and stacked annotations.

 Specific files will only be generated if such files do not already exist for the component.
-For example, if you have created a dialog.xml file for the component already, this plugin will not overwrite your dialog.xml, as it is assumed that you created yours for a reason and which to keep it.
+For example, if you have created a dialog.xml file for the component already, this plugin will not overwrite your dialog.xml.

 ### Component
 [com.citytechinc.cq.component.annotations.Component](apidocs/com/citytechinc/cq/component/annotations/Component.html)